 Your puppy is still going to be energetic and full of energy and still eager to learn but he is going to be bigger and maybe a little bolder.
 This is the point in your puppy’s behavior and development where you can bring all of your training together and take stock of everything that you you have both learned.
 Believe it or not but this is the point where everything starts to fall into place – as long as you remain consistent and don’t relax too much and let any bad habits start to creep back in.

-- At this point in your puppy’s life you should look to his breed as this may determine how he behaves
+- At this point in your puppy’s life, you should look at his breed as this may determine how he behaves

 - Don’t become too relaxed as toileting accidents may start to occur – so be vigilant!

-- If you own a smaller breed of dog he will start to be entering adolescence – so be prepared for hormonal changes that happens when a dog becomes sexually mature.
+- If you own a smaller breed of dog he will start to enter adolescence – so be prepared for hormonal changes that happen when a dog becomes sexually mature.
 This may include aggression and scent marking in a male dog and in a female dog (puppy) expect to see the odd toileting problem and even some pooping around the House.
-Unfortunately this behavior can be around for up to three years.
+Unfortunately, this behavior can be around for up to three years.

-- Male puppies between 20 – 24 weeks may start lifting the leg in the house and have selective hearing when out for a walk.
+- Male puppies between 20 – 24 weeks may start lifting their leg in the house and have selective hearing when out for a walk.